valid-replica/portfolio/src/content/blog/blog-2.md

 I just want to display my featured projects and blogs to my home.
 I added "featured" boolean in the schema in `config.ts` so that I can just loop through the collection and if the collection has a "featured" ticked on true it will display on the homepage.

-Lastly, my site needed some animations.
+My site needed some animations.
 Astro has this built-in and it's called View Transitions.
 To use it, I just inserted two lines of code. `import { ViewTransitions } from 'astro:transitions';` and adding `<ViewTransitions />` in the HTML head.

 ![home page](./images/home-page.png)

+Lastly, all that's left is to deploy my site using GitHub Pages, luckily the Astro documentation provides instruction on how to do so.
+It recommended using GitHub Actions and adding some configs in order to deploy my site.

-Now my website is finished.
+Now my website is finished and I have learned a lot!
 I will probably do this again in the future when I feel like it needs updating.